 Chapter 4783-1 Certification; Confidential Personal Information

-(A) All applicants for certification as a certified Ohio behavior analyst shall file an application with the board, under oath and duly notarized, on a form prescribed by the board and accompanied by the appropriate fee.
+(A) All applicants for certification as a certified Ohio behavior analyst shall file an application with the board, under oath , in a format prescribed by the board and accompanied by the appropriate fee.

 (a) A psychologist or a school psychologist licensed by this board; or

 (b) A psychologist or a school psychologist licensed by another state, territory, the District of Columbia, or Canada when the supervised experience took/takes place in that other jurisdiction or the psychologist or the school psychologist is/was practicing legally in Ohio; or